.png)

 from 'Sacred Trees' Nathaniel Altman - Sterling Publishing Co.Inc 2000

-The original ballad - 'Battle of the Trees' or 'Cad Goddeu' - is found in the 14th century medieval Welsh book of poetry 'The Book of Taliesin'.
-The bard Taliesin lived towards the end of the 6th century - it also contains poems which date to the 10th century.
+The original ballad - 'Battle of the Trees' or 'Cad Goddeu' - is found in the 14th century medieval Welsh book of poetry 'The Book of Taliesin V111'.
+The bard Taliesin lived towards the end of the 6th century - the book also contains poems which date to the 10th century.

-In the Cad Goddeu, The sorcerer Gwydion enchants and enlists trees to fight as part of his army and each is listed with its own battle traits.
+In the Cad Goddeu, the sorcerer Gwydion enchants and enlists trees, shrubs and plants to fight as part of his army and each is listed with its own battle traits.
 The poem in its original is fragmented, full of riddles and has been subjected to a wide range of interpretation and speculation.

 It is this calendar and tree association however (see left), that is used in many mystical groups and in spiritual working today.
-Many hundreds of years before Graves, the Druids were indeed honouring the wisdom of the trees, and some of these trees have been proved to be associated with the most ancient letters of the Ogham.
+Hundreds of years before Graves, the Druids were indeed honouring the wisdom of the trees, and some of the trees and plants mentioned by Taliesin have been absolutely proved to be associated with the most ancient letters of the Ogham.

 Looking at the display in the 'Stone Corridor' at the University of Cork - (see more on my Introduction to Ogham here) - a question about the original letter names is asked ...